• Skip to primary navigation

 Tours

-Due to COVID-19, museum staff will do their best to answer questions while assisting and escorting groups in the museum practicing social distancing.
-With over a couple of thousands artifacts and pieces of interest in the museum, our staff will bring the history of the Honolulu Police Department to life.
+Museum staff will do their best to answer questions while assisting and escorting groups in the museum.
+With over ten (10) thousand artifacts and pieces of interest in the museum, our staff will bring the history of the Honolulu Police Department to life.

 Please submit your request for a tour at least four weeks prior requested date.
 We will do our very best to accommodate each request.